A Curtain of Green: Reception

 Marianne Hauser, reviewing the book for The New York Times on November 18, 1941, praises "the author's fanatic love of people.
 With a few lines she draws the gesture of a deaf-mute, the windblown skirts of a Negro woman in the fields, the bewilderment of a child in the sickroom of an old people's asylum--and she has told more than many an author might tell in a novel of six hundred pages".

-Katherine Anne Porter, who wrote the book's Introduction, said: These stories offer an extraordinary range of mood, pace, tone, and variety of material.
-The scene is limited to a town the author knows well; the farthest reaches of that scene never go beyond the boundaries of her own state....Dullness, bitterness, self-pity, baseness of all kinds can be most interesting material for a story provided these are not also the main elements in the mind of the author.
-There is nothing in the least vulgar or frustrated in Miss Welty's mind.
-She has simply an eye and an ear sharp, shrewd, and true as a tuning fork.